Skip to content

 65% Problem Sets

-6 problem sets
+5 problem sets

 35% Final Project

-The final project will be a research project on perception of your choice.
+The final project will be a research project on perception of your choice:

-You will run experiments and do analysis to explore your research question.
-You will then write up your research in the format of a blog post, which will include an explanation of the background material, the new investigations, and the results you found.
+• You will write up your research in the format of a blog post.
+Your post will include an explanation of background material, new investigations, and results you found.

 The final project will be graded for clarity and insight as well as novelty and depth of the experiments and analysis.
 Detailed guidance will be given later in the semester.